SushiInYourFace/YayaBot/README.md

 - run the bot!!
 `python bot.py`

-("python" may be "py" or "python3") (sudo/admin may be required for downloading requirements or use `--user` to install for your user)
+("python" may be "py" (on windows) or "python3" (on linux if other versions are installed)) (sudo/admin may be required for downloading requirements or use `--user` to install for your user)

 ### What Is This Bot For?